krisu5/userstyles/Twitter - Clean 2019 Design (Now With Light Blue)/README.md

 ## Notes

-This userstyle can't remove everything because of limitations of current CSS.
+This userstyle can't remove everything because limitations of current CSS.
 So I also made uBlock filterlist that removes even more elements, that are harder to do otherwise.

 **Get filterlist here:** https://pastebin.com/raw/bDE8fjGT